tommybobbins/AWSDevOpsExam/README.md

    * Write through - Cache when written through.
 Expensive in terms of write speed.
  * DynamoDB Transactions allows ACID for Dynamo DB
  * TTL can be used on an Item.
 Reduce storage cost.
 Set TTL on current epoch time field.
- * ProvisionedThroughpuExceeded - Request rate > Provisioned Read/Write capacity.
+ * ProvisionedThroughputExceeded - Request rate > Provisioned Read/Write capacity.
 SDK will automatically retry.
 If not using the SDK, then reduce request frequency or use exponential backoff (c.f. sshd).
  * Exponential backoff improves flow control.
  * Set smaller page size to reduce read load
  * Encryption of Global Secondary Indexes is possible via Table Keys + AWS Owned CMK (Free) or AWS Managed CMK (£).